kkowalsky/styleguide/contribute.md

 - Users should be able to navigate the page only with keyboard.
 - Outlines of input forms shouldn't be disabled.

+### Mobile

+- Any elements that behave as input on mobile should have at least 40 px height, 44 px recommended.